They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Results

-The large surface reconstruction capabilities of our roller were tested with a 3D printed line array with varying heights (0.1-1.2 mm at intervals of 0.1 mm).
-The final point cloud is generated by aligning results from multiple depth maps as done by Zhang et al. \cite{zhang_gelroller_2024}.
-The multiple depth maps are aligned using ICP; since the speed and hence the translation of the roller are known from the robotic controller, the translation along the rolling direction is used as the initial pose for ICP.
-The reconstruction results can be seen in Figure \hyperref[fig:combined_reconstruction]{\ref*{fig:combined_reconstruction}b} with a resulting MAE of \textbf{0.0638 mm} across the whole surface.
 As aforementioned, speed is critical for large surface reconstruction using tactile sensing.
 Our roller exhibits, to the best of our knowledge, the highest measured speed at \textbf{0.5 m/s} or \textbf{500 mm/s} for tactile scanning with an MAE below \textbf{100 microns}.
 This is \textbf{11 times faster} than the maximum reported speed for rolling belt tactile sensors (45 mm/s) \cite{mirzaee_gelbelt_2025} and \textbf{45 times faster} than the highest speed for roller tactile sensors (11 mm/s) \cite{Cao2023}.

 Table \ref{tab:sensor_comparison} summarizes the performance trade-offs for different continuous tactile sensing approaches based on the provided documents.
-Our roller significantly advances the state-of-the-art in terms of speed, achieving 500 mm/s while maintaining a competitive 3D reconstruction accuracy (54.9 $\mu m$ MAE).
+Our roller significantly advances the state-of-the-art in terms of speed, achieving 500 mm/s while maintaining a competitive 3D reconstruction accuracy (62.0 $\mu m$ MAE).
 GelBelt demonstrates the potential for very high accuracy ($\sim$13.5 $\mu m$ average MAE, measured against a high-resolution GelSight Max scan as ground truth for specific defects) but operates at a considerably lower maximum speed of 45 mm/s \cite{mirzaee_gelbelt_2025}.
 The GelRoller paper focused on a novel self-supervised reconstruction method, achieving 175 µm MAE in single-frame tests, but did not report a maximum scanning speed \cite{zhang_gelroller_2024}.
 TouchRoller operated at the slowest speed (11 mm/s) and was designed for 2D texture mapping, not 3D reconstruction \cite{Cao2023}.